Skip to main content

 Use your incident management system to report and respond to incidents.

-Have clear processes* to respond to each type of incident* that can happen when you deliver care and services.
+Have clear processes to respond to each type of incident that can happen when you deliver aged care services.
 Outline who needs to be involved and the timeframe when you need to carry out key activities.
 Key activities can include reporting, investigations and sharing information.

 Incidents that you need to report include near misses, as well as incidents that:

-- have happened
+• have happened

-- are alleged or suspected, even if you can’t confirm the incident*.
+• are alleged or suspected, even if you can’t confirm the incident.

 Serious incidents must be reported following the Serious Incident Response Scheme (SIRS) process.
 These are incidents where older people have been harmed or were at risk of harm.